Derek-Wen/top50-spotify-quiz/README.md

 ### Flask API Deployment

 The recommendation model was served using a Flask API, deployed within a Docker container on Amazon EC2.
+CORS is enabled in `app.py` so the Shiny front-end can call it.
+Dockerfile lives in `src/api`

 **Endpoint:**